ZoodiacR/CASF/README.md

 ## 📚 Prompt Library

 All prompts below are ready to copy-paste.
-Store them in `.claude/prompts/` for quick access.
+Store them in `Prompt Catalog.md` for quick access.

 ---